Adsorption or condensation? Choosing the right dehumidifier for your needs

 Adsorption drying

-Often referred to as desiccant dehumidification, an adsorption drying unit brings the air to be dehumidified (process air) through a slowly rotating silica gel rotor.
+Often referred to as desiccant dehumidification, an adsorption dehumidifier brings the air to be dehumidified (process air) through a slowly rotating silica gel rotor.
 The desiccant material attracts the moisture to its surface, removing it from the air stream (dry air).
 Behind the rotor, the air flow is split: a part of it is discharged as dry air, the other part is used to regenerate the rotor.
 This (wet) air must then be exhausted to the atmosphere using a duct.
 Slowly rotating the rotor through both air-streams creates a continuous dehumidification process.

 Condensation v Adsorption